Superfiltered $A_\infty$-deformations of the exterior algebra, and local mirror symmetry: Introduction

 \begin{cor} For all $d$ the map \eqref{eqMainBijection} is surjective. $ $ \end{cor}

-Injectivity of \eqref{eqMainBijection} can then be interpreted as saying that algebras of the form $\mathcal{B}_0^\mathrm{min}$ are universal among superfiltered $A_\infty$-deformations of $E$.

-\begin{rmk} Dyckerhoff's formulae describe the $A_\infty$-operations $\mu_\mathrm{min}$ on $\mathcal{B}_0^\mathrm{min}$ when restricted to classes in $V = E^1 \subset E$, and he states that this information does not determine the complete $A_\infty$-structure.
-This is of course true in the sense that it doesn't lead easily to formulae for all operations (such formulae are given, when $R_0$ is a field of characteristic $0$, by Tu \cite[Section 3.4]{TuCategoricalSaito}), but one consequence of \cref{Theorem1} is that it \emph{does} determine the full $\infty$-equivalence class of $\mathcal{B}_0^\mathrm{min}$, provided you also remember its filtration.
-From the perspective of understanding $\mathcal{B}_0^\mathrm{min}$, however, the description our result gives is rather circular: we'll show that any superfiltered $A_\infty$-deformation of $E$ whose operations on $V$ satisfy Dyckerhoff's formulae (with signs) must be $\infty$-equivalent to $\mathcal{B}_0^\mathrm{min}$. \end{rmk}
+\begin{rmk} Dyckerhoff's formulae describe the $A_\infty$-operations $\mu_\mathrm{min}$ on $\calB_0^\mathrm{min}$ when restricted to classes in $V \cong F^1 \calB_0^\mathrm{min} \cap (\calB_0^\mathrm{min})^1$, and he states that this information does not determine the complete $A_\infty$-structure.
+This is of course true in the sense that it doesn't lead easily to formulae for all operations (such formulae are given, when $R_0$ is a field of characteristic $0$, by Tu \cite[Section 3.4]{TuCategoricalSaito}), but one consequence of \cref{Theorem1} is that it \emph{does} determine the full $\infty$-equivalence class of $\calB_0^\mathrm{min}$, provided you also remember its filtration. \end{rmk}